arconnectio/landing/outstatic/content/knowledge-base-articles/how-to-receive-tokens-in-your-arconnect-wallet.md

 publishedAt: '2024-03-11T00:46:34.135Z'
 ---

 There are three ways for receiving tokens in your ArConnect wallet.
-A recipient can be selected by their Arweave wallet address or a QR code.
+A recipient can be selected by their Arweave and AO wallet address or a QR code.

-## Receive tokens by Arweave address
+## Receive tokens by Arweave and AO address

-Each Arweave wallet is associated with an Arweave address.
+Each Arweave wallet is associated with an Arweave and AO address.
 Here are some details about Arweave wallet addresses:

 - The address doesn’t necessary start with “0x” like on other chains.